melmel27/comakery/README.md

 This is an open source Security Token from CoMakery.
 The core purpose of the token is to enforce transfer restrictions for certain groups.

-It implements the **ERC-20** token standard and the **ERC-1404** security token standard.
-It attempts to balance simplicity and sufficiency for smart contract tokens that need to comply with regulatory authorities.
+This implementation attempts to balance simplicity and sufficiency for smart contract security tokens that need to comply with regulatory authorities - without adding unnecessary complexity for simple use cases.
+It implements the [**ERC-20**](https://eips.ethereum.org/EIPS/eip-20) token standard with transfer restrictions implemented in compliance with [**ERC-1066**](https://eips.ethereum.org/EIPS/eip-1066) error codes and [**ERC-902**](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-902.md) transfer validation checks.

+This approach takes into account yet to be standardized guidance from ERC-1400 (which has additional recommendations for more complex security token needs) and ERC-1404 which offers an approach similar to ERC-902 but with limited and conflicting guidance on error codes and function names.
+Since these standards have not reached wide adoption and do not agree with each other, the token optimizes for a broad, simple and sufficient implementation.

 Simplicity is necessary to make the full operations of the contract clear to users of the smart contracts.
-Simplicity also reduces the number of smart contract lines that need to be secured (each line of a smart contract is a security liability).
+It also reduces the number of smart contract lines that need to be secured (each line of a smart contract is a security liability).

 ## Disclaimer